nefarius/steam-condenser-csharp/csharp/README.md

 ## Credits
   * Sebastian Staudt -- koraktor(at)gmail.com
-  * Andrius Bentkus -- andrius.bentkus@rwth-aachen.de
+  * Andrius Bentkus -- andrius.bentkus(at)rwth-aachen.de

 ## See Also